wethod/learning-center-source/content/budget/index.md

 ## Multicurrency budget

-Sometimes may be useful to use currencies in your budget, expecially when you work with clients or suppliers that use currencies different from yours.
+Sometimes may be useful to use currencies in your budget, especially when you work with clients or suppliers that use currencies different from yours.

 Once you enable multicurrency for one of your budgets, you will be able to set final net price and external costs in currencies other than the **company currency** you've defined in your [company settings](/settings/index#company).